In new movie Spree, Stranger Things star Joe Keery goes American Psycho for likes

 Hey guys, what's up?
-We're here with Spree, a new movie skewering social media influencers, so let's dive in and unbox whether this film is worth a like.
+We're here with Spree, a new movie that skewers social media influencers, so let's dive in and unbox whether this film is worth a like.
 Fasten your seatbelts for a movie livestreaming a night in the life of a junior American Psycho in an Uber.

-Released in theaters, on demand and online Aug.
-14, Spree takes you for a ride with young Kurt Kunkle.
+Out in theaters, on demand and online now, Spree takes you for a ride with young Kurt Kunkle.
 Kurt drives for an Uber/Lyft-style ride share service called Spree, but his real passion is the constant quest to turn his banal life into "content" for his social channels.
 Sadly, @Kurtsworld96 is an inconsequential influencer whose engagement barely hits double digits.
 Until he comes up with a new way of killing it on social...

 Kurt from Kurtsworld is in fact Steve from Stranger Things, better known as Joe Keery.
 He invests Kurt with such a cheery demeanor it's easy to root for him -- until you start to realize what he's actually up to.
 Kurt's cheerful enthusiasm and general haplessness make him a strangely endearing lead in this upside-down world, especially as the film deliberately frames him against people who are way worse.
 Not least his oblivious wannabe DJ dad (David Arquette), trapped by his own delusions of celebrity.
 It's a neat touch that they live not in LA, but nearby -- so close to stardom and yet so far.